Clinical Psychologist

 What happens in the first session?

 The first session will take approximately 90 minutes.
-Prior to the session you will complete two forms – Client Registration (contact details) and Financial Agreement.
+Prior to the session you will need to complete an online intake forms via a link emailed in advance.
+This form covers Client Registration (contact details) and the Financial Agreement.
 The session will then begin with an introduction and outline of the therapeutic process, including confidentiality, before spending the rest of the time outlining the presenting issues so that the session can conclude with a plan for any future therapy.

 Q4/